KHard2Bme/aws-multi-region-website-with-terraform/README.md

 ## 👤 Author

-Created as part of a fully automated multi-region AWS failover system using Terraform and CloudWatch.
+I created this project as a fully automated multi-region AWS failover system using Terraform and CloudWatch.

 ------------------------------------------------------------------------